 Business continuity planning ensures critical operations can continue during unexpected disruptions.
 An effective continuity plan is essential for companies utilizing Colocation data center to maintain data and application availability.
 This article will discuss key considerations and strategies for planning business continuity with colocated facilities.

-Benefits of Colocation for Continuity
+Benefits of Colocation data center for Continuity

 Redundant Infrastructure